-Pogue: As I pointed out in the chapter in this book I helped to write on Yalta, Mr.

-Roosevelt and Churchill were captives to the extent of the feeling they had helped work up in order to get immunity against the Germans.
+Pogue: As I pointed out in the chapter in this book I helped to write on Yalta, Mr. Roosevelt and Churchill were captives to the extent of the feeling they had helped work up in order to get unity against the Germans, and you can't undo it in a moment.

-Yes, and you cannot do it.
-Same thing with de Gaulle.
-They worked up a great feeling about de Gaulle in England in which Eden played quite a part and now they had him on their hands and they couldn't unblock.
+Yes, the same thing with de Gaulle.
+They worked up a great feeling about de Gaulle in England, in which Eden played quite a part, and now they had him on their hands and they couldn't unblock.

 That business about Japan was very striking.
-General Frank McCoy was chairman of that Russian-American committee they had.
-And he got Russian agreement on a lot of these things, but we changed our policy.
+General Frank McCoy was chairman of that Russian-American committee they had, and he got Russian agreement on a lot of these things, but we changed our policy.
 Then we called on him to change it with them.
 Well, of course, it was quite a different matter then.
-Then they began to criticize General McCoy.
-When I came in as Secretary of State, he was under criticism.
-When I looked into the thing found if there was anyone to be criticized, it was the State Department.
+Then they began criticizing General McCoy.
+When I came in as secretary of state, he was under criticism.
+When I looked into the thing, I found if there was anything to be under criticism, it was the State Department.

 But it was the American changing feelings.
 Here they were violent against Japan and properly so.
-But they had got their regulations based on violence of feelings which is always bad, but now they had to change them around because they found the apparent enemy was going to be the Soviets and not Japan.
+But they had got their regulations based on violence of feelings, which is always bad, and now they had to change them around because they found the apparent enemy was going to be the Soviets and not Japan.
 In other words, she would not be a feared possible opponent.

-Pogue: In Question 3.
-I have gone beyond 1943 to 1945 but it seemed a logical place to ask this.
+Pogue: In Question 3 I have gone beyond 1943 to 1945, but it seemed a logical place to ask this.

-Q. 3.
-Anticipating a later period, what is your recollection of the controversy relative to the responsibility for failure to get firm agreement for access through the Soviet zone to Berlin?
+3. Anticipating a later period, what is your recollection of the controversy relative to the responsibility for failure to get firm agreement for access through the Soviet Zone to Berlin?

-A. I don't recall about question 3.
+I don't recall about question 3.
 These things became so highly political at that time.

-Pogue: General Clay finally said he supposed it was his responsibility that he should have looked into it?
+Pogue: General Clay finally said he supposed it was his responsibility, that he should have looked into it.